sujarins/Customer_Analytics/HW2 Customer Segmetation/README.md

 ### 4.3) Action Plan for each customer group
-**Class0 called "CASUAL"** : Low Value  - High Recency - Short Relationship
+**Class0 called "SEED"** : Low Value  - High Recency - Short Relationship
   - Run analysis on the cost vs revenue of offering promotions
   - Churn prediction (Lead scoring)

-**Class1 called ""** : Medium Value - Low Recency - Medium Relationshipp
+**Class1 called "YOUNG"** : Medium Value - Low Recency - Medium Relationshipp
   - Up-selling and Cross-selling, for example:
       - Customer will receive Cash Coupon or Discount/Cashback x% when purchasing the participating products or when purchasing at x,xxx THB
       - Customer will receive Cash Coupon when Top-Up Pre-Paid gift card at xx,xxx THB
       - Customer will receive free sample or product when purchasing more the same catagory items such as free wooden storage when purchasing 4 twining tea boxs

-**Class2 called ""** : Low Value - Medium Recency - Medium  Relationship
+**Class2 called "SAPLING"** : Low Value - Medium Recency - Medium  Relationship
   - Daily promotion special
   - Discount speacial products, BOGO

-**Class3 called ""** : High Value -Low Recency- Long Relationship
+**Class3 called "AGED"** : High Value -Low Recency- Long Relationship
   - Send holiday gift and birthday gift ex. new product samples, gift card, discount coupon
   - Offer additional privilege Cash Coupon or Discount/Cashback x% more than the other groups ex. class1 got 3% but class3 got 5%